The Real Cost of Showing Every Color

 - Start with your strongest product photo.
 Model shots, flat lays, and ghost mannequin images all work.
 The base image determines the quality ceiling for every variant you generate.

-- Generate and review.
+/colorpill.
+A hex code is more reliable than describing a shade in words. #1B3A5C is more predictable than "roughly navy." - Generate and review.
 Zoom in.
 Check whether the fabric weave survived.
-Check whether shadows shifted correctly for the new color.
+Check whether shadows shifted in a way that suits the new color.
 A dark-to-light color change should produce softer shadows.

 - Export at your platform's required resolution.
 Amazon needs 1000px minimum for zoom.
 Shopify works best with square formats.